LODD Seminar

 • what individuals within those agencies are covered;

-• what circumstances of death qualify; and
+• what circumstances of death qualify (including presumptive provisions for heart attacks, strokes, and vascular ruptures); and

 • who would receive the benefits if paid?